 The reality is that everyone is now a publisher as social media has provided easy to use tools which has put a personal printing press in everyone’s hand.

-We are not only creating but sharing this content on desktops, laptops, ipads and smart phones to our Facebook and Twitter streams.
-The mobility of the smart phones has accelerated this publishing revolution that allows us to share anytime and anywhere as the impulse takes us.
+We are not only creating but sharing this content on desktops, laptops, pads and smartphones to our Facebook and Twitter streams.
+The mobility of smartphones has accelerated this publishing revolution that allows us to share anytime and anywhere as the impulse takes us.

 The more engaging the content whether it be video or text the more likely it is to be shared.